BuenosTours – Private Buenos Aires Tours

 Live Bands – first sit down and enjoy the show…

-…then get on the dance floor and do your thing
+…then get on the dance floor

-When you are downstairs, remember that the Argentines require less personal space in general than we do in the States (and perhaps in Europe too).
+When you are downstairs, remember that the Argentines require less personal space in general than in the United States (and perhaps in Europe too).
 Everybody is bumping into each other and amazingly nobody gets upset about it.
 It’s just the way it is in Buenos Aires.
 Restrain from getting angry and pushing back – this is just a cultural difference to get used to.

 Dancing through the evening in Buenos Aires